Condo Insurance Canada

 There is more than one difference between how these two insurance types.
 These mainly differ in the scope of coverage and the cost of insurance.

 With regards to dwelling coverage, home insurance covers the inside and outside areas of your home.
-I deal for a tenant or condo owner.
 A condo corporation has its own master policy.
 It will be responsible for providing coverage for everything that’s outside your condominium unit.

 Any needed repairs and replacement outside your unit door must be taken care of by the condo management.
 Meanwhile, your personal condo insurance will provide coverage for the interiors of your condo.

 Liability coverage helps take care of any expenses for injuries sustained by your visitors while inside your condominium.
 Should they fall down the stairs and need medical attention, the condo management must take care of the matter.